ELGAS Knowledge Hub

 Therefore the use of WELS (Water Efficiency Labelling and Standards) 3-star rated water-saving shower head is an important factor when it comes to saving water and energy, and also in reducing the size and cost of the gas hot water system required.

-Gas Hot Water Cylinder Example
+Gas Hot Water Cylinder (Gas Hot Water Tank) Example

-In the above example, if all four people take their showers in the morning, you would only need a gas hot water cylinder (gas hot water tank) with a 224-litre first-hour capacity, regardless of how many take showers at exactly the same time (assuming no other hot water devices are running at the same time).
+In the above example, if all four people take their showers in the morning, you would only need a gas hot water cylinder (gas hot water tank) with a 224-litre first-hour capacity, regardless of how many take showers at exactly the same time (assuming no other gas hot water devices are running at the same time).

-The use of additional hot water after the shower period would depend on the recovery time required for the gas hot water cylinder (gas hot water tank) to achieve full temperature.
+The use of additional gas hot water after the shower period would depend on the recovery time required for the gas hot water cylinder (gas hot water tank) to achieve full temperature.

-So, with a larger family or house guests, some scheduling may be required to avoid the need for a larger unit.
+So, with a larger family or house guests, some scheduling may be required to avoid the need for a larger gas hot water cylinder (gas hot water tank).

 Off Peak Electric Issues